Pierre Teilhard de Chardin: Influence on arts and culture

 Founded in 1978, George Addair based much of Omega Vector on Teilhard's work.

 The American physicist Frank J. Tipler has further developed Teilhard's Omega Point concept in two controversial books, The Physics of Immortality and the more theologically based Physics of Christianity.
 While keeping the central premise of Teilhard's Omega Point (i.e. a universe evolving towards a maximum state of complexity and consciousness) Tipler has supplanted some of the more mystical/ theological elements of the OPT with his own scientific and mathematical observations (as well as some elements borrowed from Freeman Dyson's eternal intelligence theory).

-In 1972, the Uruguayan priest Juan Luis Segundo, in his five-volume series A Theology for Artisans of a New Humanity, wrote that Teilhard "noticed the profound analogies existing between the conceptual elements used by the natural sciences — all of them being based on the hypothesis of a general evolution of the universe."
+In 1972, the Uruguayan priest Juan Luis Segundo, in his five-volume series A Theology for Artisans of a New Humanity, wrote that Teilhard "noticed the profound analogies existing between the conceptual elements used by the natural sciences—all of them being based on the hypothesis of a general evolution of the universe."

-French anthropologist Jean Baudrillard's 1976 book Symbolic Exchange and Death explicitly mentions Teilhard de Chardin.
-He also mentions the OMega point.

-Influence of his cousin, Marguerite
+Influence of his cousin Marguerite Teilard Chambon

 Marguerite Teillard-Chambon, (alias Claude Aragonnès) was a French writer who edited and had published three volumes of correspondence with her cousin, Pierre Teilhard de Chardin, "La genèse d'une pensée" ("The Making of a Mind") being the last, after her own death in 1959.
 She furnished each with an introduction.
 Marguerite, a year older than Teilhard, was considered among those who knew and understood him best.
 They had shared a childhood in Auvergne; she it was who encouraged him to undertake a doctorate in science at the Sorbonne; she eased his entry into the Catholic Institute, through her connection to Emmanuel de Margerie and she introduced him to the intellectual life of Paris.
 Throughout the First World War, she corresponded with him, acting as a "midwife" to his thinking, helping his thought to emerge and honing it.
 In September 1959 she participated in a gathering organised at Saint-Babel, near Issoire, devoted to Teilhard's philosophical contribution.
 On the way home to Chambon-sur-Lac, she was fatally injured in a road traffic accident.
 Her sister, Alice, completed the final preparations for the publication of the final volume of her cousin Teilhard's wartime letters.